 W-4 and SC W-4

 As a new student employee, you are required to complete Form W-4 and SC W-4 for tax withholding.
+If you are an international student employee, you must contact Payroll to complete these forms as they will be display only in the HR/Payroll system.

 These forms tell your employer how much federal and state taxes to withhold from each paycheck.
 As your employer, UofSC will remit the tax withheld from each paycheck to the IRS and the state of South Carolina on your behalf.